christianspecht/blog/src/_posts/2014-11-09-how-to-display-markdown-files-from-other-sites-now-with-caching.md

 ## Conclusion

-The current *(as of the time of writing this post)* version of the code [is here on Bitbucket](https://bitbucket.org/christianspecht/blog/src/913cc3c67ac8a05204294da5fa2151eb00271005/src/php/md-include.php?at=default).
+The current *(as of the time of writing this post)* version of the code [is here](https://github.com/christianspecht/blog/blob/f0cae8f3656d2d1ff9b7b42d8c3ec9fc78ce7965/src/php/md-include.php
 After pushing it to the live site, I opened the site with Chrome's developer tools again.

 The first load actually took some more time than before: